lucasgcb/UnoStick/README.md

 A funny toy for my microcontrollers class.
 May have some latency, needs testing!
 ## Slow Installation (no script yet)
 ### Notice: These steps will not-permanently disable your Arduino programming funcionalities.
 Read on for a walkthrough on how to restore them.
  0 - Plug the Board.
-Ensure the serial programmer is installed by uploading a random Sketch; if this fails you have other problems.
+Ensure the serial programmer is installed by uploading a random Sketch; if this fails you have other problems - you could try the Restoration steps below.

  1 - Use AVRDUDES to program the 328p with the [BotoesUART.hex](https://github.com/lucasgcb/UnoStick/blob/master/328p/BotoesUART/BotoesUART/Release/BotoesUART.hex) file.